shulavkarki/LandslideDetection-from-satellite-imagery/README.md

 ## Usage

 ## 📂 Dataset
-Bijiloue satellite imagery dataset is used for this project.
+[Bijie](http://gpcv.whu.edu.cn/data/) satellite imagery dataset is used for this project.

 ## 📤 Application